harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/cd-steps/builds/run-jenkins-jobs-in-cd-pipelines.md

 ## Supported platforms and technologies

-For more information, go to [supported platforms and technologies](/docs/get-started/supported-platforms-and-technologies).
+For more information and supported versions, go to [supported platforms and technologies](/docs/get-started/supported-platforms-and-technologies).

-:::note

-Harness confirms support for the following Jenkins versions 2.432, 2.424, 2.425, 2.401.2, 2.414.2, 2.398, 2.397.

 ## Limitations and requirements